Skip to main content

 Drop-in Advice Sessions

-Come and discuss your writing and publishing questions with our pool of experienced writers.
+Come and discuss your writing and publishing questions with our pool of talented and experienced writers, including Liz Flanagan, Jazmine Linklater, Okechukwu Nzelu and Melissa Welliver.

-These 20 minute sessions are available on a first-come, first-served basis and are bookable upon arrival at the conference.
+These 15 minute sessions are available on a first-come, first-served basis with one session per participant.
+Sessions are bookable upon arrival at the conference.

 Agent 1-2-1s